-1) Check the pressure tube connections on the outer tub and Motor not developed a leak.
+- 1) Check the pressure tube connections on the outer tub and Motor Control Module. - 2) Check that the drive shaft seal and the pump housing seal have not developed a leak. - Tertiary Source:Motor Control Module.Action:Replace Motor Control Module.

-Control Module.

-2) Check that the drive shaft seal and the pump housing seal have

-37. (00100101) Pump Blocked Error (No change in the water level)
+37. (00100101) No change in the water level (Pump Blocked Error)

 While draining, the water level reading from the pressure sensor has not changed for over 3 minutes.
 There are three likely reasons for this fault.
 One is that the drain hose or the pressure switch hose has been squashed or kinked and the pump out rate has been dramatically reduced.
 The second possibility is that the pump is partially or fully blocked.
 The third is that the pump is not operating due to Motor Control Module, wiring or pump failure.
 This fault could also appear if the machine is pumping to an unusually high head of drain hose or into an extended length of drain hose.
-The fourth possibility is a diverter valve fault or blockage, water level is not altering as the diverter is stuck in the recirculation mode, giving the module the appearance the pump is not lowering the water level.
+The fourth possibility is a recirculation valve fault or blockage, water level is not altering as the recirculation valve is stuck in the recirculating mode, giving the module the appearance the pump is not lowering the water level.

 Primary Source: Pump System.
+Action:1) Check that the

-Action:1) Check that the drain hose has not been kinked.
+Check that the drain hose has not been kinked.